-Features include photo gallery and slideshow options, Google maps integration and more than 500 template options.
+Features include a photo gallery and slideshow options, Google maps integration, and more than 500 template options.

 - Weebly.
 Like Wix, Weebly is a good option for the beginner, since you don't need any coding experience.
 The very young and the very old have built modern looking websites using the software.
 Packages start at free and go up to $25 per month to create a business site.